pclaridy/us-housing-market-analytics-2023/README.md

 ## Description

-The core of our analysis is the 2023 Zillow House Listings dataset.
+The core of this analysis is the 2023 Zillow House Listings dataset.
 This extensive collection of data provides an in-depth view of a wide array of homes across the U.S., offering a unique lens through which to analyze and understand the real estate market's various dimensions.

 ## Table of Contents